Showing posts with label Platformers - Multi Screen. Show all posts

 Chubby Gristle

 This is a story of a fat, obnoxious parking attendant who loves to eat food - a pillar of the community!
-Chubby Gristle is always hungry and will roam each room looking for grub to nosh on for Grandslam Entertainment's 1988 platformer.
-This is a platformer and initially feels like many games I played on my ZX Spectrum.
+Chubby Gristle is always hungry and will roam looking for grub to nosh on in Grandslam Entertainment's 1988 platformer.
+This is a platformer and feels like games I played on my ZX Spectrum.
 Never a bad thing.

-Each screen is designed in a similar fashion to Monty Mole however, Chubby Gristle is incredibly tough and perhaps too difficult for the average gamer?
-As with all platformers, each screen has ledges, moving platforms, ropes, and the expected angry sprites zipping back n' forth which are often awkward to avoid (without losing a precious life).
+Each screen is designed in a fashion similar to Monty Mole.
+Chubby Gristle is incredibly tough and perhaps too difficult for the average gamer?
+As with all platformers, each screen has ledges, moving platforms, ropes, and the expected angry sprites zipping back n' forth (awkward to avoid, without losing a precious life).

 Visually, it's perfectly 8-bit with 16-bit enhancements.
 And I mean that in a good way because it happily blasted me back into the 1980s.
-The sprites move smoothly and are animated using a style I adore - Peter Harrap would be proud.
-However, I am disappointed with the audio which plays the same tune over (and over).
-It's great, but we really needed a varied selection and I oddly, found no way to replace that with the sound effects?
+The sprites move smoothly and are animated using a style Peter Harrap would be proud of.
+Sadly, I'm disappointed with the audio which plays the same tune over (and over).
+It's great, but we really needed a varied selection and I found no way to replace that with the sound effects?

-Chubby Gristle could have been a hit but the basic mechanics fail due to a difficulty that is off the scale.
-There's so much going on and it's all too easy for the fat man to bump into something or fall flat on his face.
-I feel many extra lives are needed to balance things out.
-There are some great screens but you won't get to see them without cheating...
+Chubby Gristle could have been a hit, but the joystick controls fail, making it too hard.
+There's so much going on and it's too easy for the fat man to bump into something or fall flat on his face.
+Many extra lives are needed to balance it out.
+There are some great screens but you won't get to see them without cheating.

 This is a game that loves to see you suffer.
 Whoever playtested this should be shot!!